 Aretha Franklin, Amy Winehouse, Lauryn Hill, Joni Mitchell, Stevie Wonder, Erykah Badu, Sarah Vaughan, Billie Holiday, Donny Hathaway, Neil Young, Bill Withers, Nina Simone, Abbey Lincoln, Sheila Jordan, Bonnie Raitt, Janis Joplin...

-Ali McGuirk has made a career of captivating audiences with her unique blend of hypnotic R&B grooves, folk songwriter lyricism, classic soul delivery, and a gravelly blues temperament.
-With a focus on lively improvisation, strong instrumentals and her own buttery voice, her earliest years as a performer were spent earning residencies across 4 continents, from Santorini to Hong Kong.
+Ali McGuirk has made a career of captivating audiences with her powerful, buttery voice and heartfelt songwriting.
+Her earliest years as a performer were spent earning residencies across 4 continents, from Santorini to Hong Kong.

-In 2016, she was recognized on the cover of the Boston Globe Sunday Arts section as an "artist to hear," along with Lake Street Dive, Haim and others by the influential Boston rock critic Steve Morse.
-Shortly thereafter, she released her debut, self-titled EP.
+In 2016, she was recognized by the Boston Globe as an "artist to hear," along with Lake Street Dive, Haim and other notable names.
+Shortly thereafter, she released her debut, self-titled EP and has been riding that momentum ever since.

-"Slow Burn" was named as one of Steve Morse's Top Ten Albums of 2017, put Ali in the Boston Herald's list for "Best Music of 2017" and contributed to Ali's Boston Music Award Nomination for 2017's Best New Artist.
+"Slow Burn" was named on multiple year-end lists, including Boston rock critic Steve Morse's Top Ten Albums of 2017, and contributed to Ali’s current total of 7 Boston Music Award nominations.

 Find "Slow Burn" streaming on all online platforms.